-Everybody who uses the services of affiliate partners is aware of their threats to a marketing effectiveness evaluation.
-Often, less serious affiliate partners can leach on the performance of other channels by showing ads to customers who are very likely to make a conversion regardless the affiliate ad.
+Everybody who uses the services of affiliate partners ponders their worth.
+Often, they can leach on the performance of other channels by showing ads to customers who are very likely to make a conversion regardless of the affiliate ad.

-To make the matter worse, reported data from the affiliate provider often serves results in bulk and with no regard for attribution.
-The client has built a previous analysis that has revealed that a deeper look into the issue would be needed in order to produce proper publisher evaluation.
-Also at this point, it became clear, that a data-driven attribution based solution could be helpful in this case, as it would account for the entire customer conversion path.
+To make matters worse: data from the affiliates are often served in bulk, hard to work with formats.
+The client had preformed a previous analysis that revealed a deeper look into the issue would be needed in order to produce a publisher evaluation.
+At this point, it became clear: a data-driven attribution based solution would be helpful, as it could account for the entire customer conversion path.

-This is a typical scenario which could be solved by Roivenue Attribution Analysis, a feature which is built in Roivenue by default.
-But in this case, this feature could not have been used, as there have not been enough conversion paths related to affiliates, which means that the built-in algorithm would not have enough data to make its calculation reliable.
+This is a scenario perfect for ROIVENUE's attribution analysis, a feature which is built in by default.
+Unfortunately, there was a complication.
+There wasn't enough conversion paths related to the affiliates, which means that the built-in algorithm would not have enough data to make its calculation reliably.

-Nevertheless, this did not stop us, and to solve this problem for our client, we have designed a custom solution, which is based on Roivenue Attribution measurement, but calculates and presents the data in a different fashion.
+This did not stop us.
+To solve this problem for our client, we designed a custom solution, which calculates and presents the data in a different fashion.

-Roivenue Attribution solution was used to capture customer paths across the whole marketing mix.
-All touchpoints and their costs were automatically loaded to the system to be transformed and later exported for further analysis.
+Roivenue's attribution solution was used to capture customer paths across the whole marketing mix.
+All touchpoints and their costs were automatically loaded into the system, transformed and exported for further analysis.

 1. AFFIL ONLY

-All touchpoints in the path are related to an affiliate – optimal solution.
+All touch points in the path are related to an affiliate – this is optimal.

 An affiliate has attracted the customer, but the customer later came into contact with other paid campaigns.
 This situation is sub-optimal.

-It is valuable that the affiliate has caught the customer for the first time and that the customer later proceeded to visit the conversion website, but the fact that there has been contact with other paid channels signals that the message of the affiliate has not been strong enough to close the customer by itself.
-This increases the cost of the path as other non-affil channels need to take action.
+It is valuable that the affiliate caught the customer for the first time but the fact that there has been contact with other paid channels signals that the affiliate was not strong enough to close the customer by itself.
+This increases the cost of the path as other non-affiliate channels needed to take action.